The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/help/glossary.md

        A dashboard is an interactive, up-to-date page of visualisations that aggregate and summarise data from different sources

     data source
-       A public or ilot project dashboard partner source of data about open access eBooks and their usage, such as views, downloads and online mentions
+       A public or pilot project dashboard partner source of data about open access eBooks and their usage, such as views, downloads and online mentions

     DOAB
        Directory of Open Access Books